zhenxuantan/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 #### Filtering persons by a specified group: `group`
-Retrieves the list of people to those who are in the specified group.
+Retrieves the list of people that are in the specified group.

 Format: `group GROUP_NAME`
 * `GROUP_NAME` refers to one of the 2 groups: CS2101 or CS2103T.
 * `GROUP_NAME` is case-**in**sensitive.
-* Note that this is not a strict filter (i.e `group CS2103T` can return a person from both CS2103T **and** CS2101 groups)
+* Note that this is not a strict filter (i.e `group CS2103T` can return a person who is from both CS2103T **and** CS2101 groups)

 Examples:
 * `group CS2101`